What’s up readers?

 It let out a plume of blue smoke anytime I opened up the throttle.

-In summary, Honda Wins are crap bikes that looks ugly as well.
+In summary, Honda Wins are crap bikes that look ugly as well.
 Avoid at all costs.

 By real motorcycles I mean the normal motorcycles we think of in the United States.
 Ninja’s, Harley’s, and bikes that.